Hoping to spend the perfect 7 days in Italy? This one-week in Italy itinerary includes everything you must see in this beautiful European country!

 Planning your trip to Italy last minute?

 Make sure to book your hotels and tours in Italy in advance to ensure availability!
-Here are our top picks for your trip!
+Here are my top picks for your trip!

 Tickets you MUST book in advance: